vasantha1/5303-Database-Vasantha/dbProject/README.md

 ### Project Name:Online Reume System

 ### Project Members:
 -Vasantha Gundeti
 -Sahaja Reddy Naredla

 ### Projects located at the following

 -README.md-This file explaining the project

--site-folder containing the web pages for the project -index.html-main page for internet site -login.html-login page for users
+-site-folder containing the web pages for the project.
+-index.html-main page for internet site.
+-login.html-login page for users
 -load_data.php-script to load the users data -backend.php-connects to the database